 • As your baby feeds, some milk may escape through the nose.
 This is very common and expected, and it does not mean the baby is choking.
 Hold your baby in a more upright position as this will lessen the amount of milk coming through the nose.

 • Babies with a cleft need to be burped more often because they take in more air while feeding.
 Watch for signs of discomfort; your baby will give you signs when it’s time to stop and burp.

-measures should be done for a successful treatment of cleft?
+Question 6: Aside from surgical procedures, what dental evaluation and corrective measures should be done for a successful treatment of cleft?